solana-labs/solana/docs/src/apps/jsonrpc-api.md

 Solana nodes choose which bank state to query based on a commitment requirement set by the client.
 Clients may specify either:

-- `"max"` - the node will query the most recent bank confirmed by the cluster as having reached `MAX_LOCKOUT_HISTORY` confirmations
+- `"max"` - the node will query the most recent block confirmed by supermajority of the network as having reached maximum lockout on this node.
-- `"root"` - the node will query the most recent bank having reached `MAX_LOCKOUT_HISTORY` confirmations on this node
+- `"root"` - the node will query the most recent block having reached `MAX_LOCKOUT_HISTORY` confirmations on this node.
-- `"single"` - the node will query the most recent bank having reached 1 confirmation by supermajority of the network.
+- `"single"` - the node will query the most recent block having reached 1 confirmation by supermajority of the network.
-- `"singleGossip"` - the node will query the most recent bank that has been voted on by supermajority of the network via gossip votes.
-This differs from `single` in that it does not count votes on descendants of a bank, only direct votes on the bank.
+- `"singleGossip"` - the node will query the most recent block that has been voted on by supermajority of the network via gossip votes.
+This differs from `single` in that it does not count votes on descendants of a block, only direct votes on the block.
 This may occur before or after `single`, depending on gossip traffic.
 This confirmation level also upholds "optimistic confirmation" guarantees in release 1.3 and onwards.
-- `"recent"` - the node will query its most recent bank
+- `"recent"` - the node will query its most recent block.

 The commitment parameter should be included as the last element in the `params` array: